dealscratcher-dev/hello/README.md

 ---
 We’re building a smarter way for deal-seeking customers to connect with brands offering tailored, time-sensitive pricing — where brands reward your engagement with deals tailored just for you — not the masses.

+Hi, I'm **Romit** — founder and currently the sole builder of Dealscratcher.

+I spent **5+ years at Home Depot Canada**, most recently as a **Business Analyst** focused on eCommerce operations, pricing behavior, fulfillment challenges, and customer experience.

+In retail, every discounting strategy demands custom development just to connect with a niche audience — and even then, loyalty often fades if the brand experience isn’t consistent.
+Deals and promotions aren't enough anymore.
+To truly build loyalty, a brand needs three things working together:

+1. **A strong brand image** (How does the customer remember your brand in 3 seconds)
+2. **Ease and convenience** (How your brand is convinenent over any other brands)
+3. **Memorable experiences** (what is the best experience customer had with your brand and would like to revisit)

+**Dealscratcher exists to solve that gap — by making pricing smarter, faster, and loyalty-driven, without requiring retailers to rebuild their entire eCommerce platform.**

+Bring us your pricing challenges, promotion flyers, and discounting hurdles — and we'll help accelerate your engagement, strengthen brand memory, and build lasting value with your customers.

+---

+So I built:

+- An MVP Chrome Extension (for buyers to submit deals they care about)
+- FastAPI microservices with a MongoDB pipeline (feeding structured engagement data)
+- A Retailer Platform Dashboard (to control approvals and track deal intelligence)

+I’m wearing the **Product Architect** hat — but it's time to grow the team, refine the vision, and bring Dealscratcher to the brands and shoppers who deserve a better pricing experience.

 ## 📁 Repository Directory

 This repo serves as a transparent knowledge base for all stakeholders.